 Did You Know?

-The 2015 Alberta Survey on Physical Activity states that on average 60% of Albertans (as sampled) are sufficiently physically active to receive health benefits.
-This averaged figure has increased from 59% in 2013.
-On the surface this shows that 60% of Albertans are sufficiently physically active, attention must be paid to other factors that influence the level of physical activity of women and girls in Alberta.
+The 2019 Alberta Survey on Physical Activity states that on average 64% of Albertans (as sampled) are sufficiently physically active to receive health benefits.
+This figure has remained consistent over the last decade.
+On the surface this shows that 64% of Albertans are sufficiently physically active, attention must be paid to other factors that influence the level of physical activity of women and girls in Alberta.

 Post-secondary and high school graduates are more likely to be sufficiently physically active